Board and Batten Tutorial: How To Install

 Plan B included a skeptical husband, two hammers, and a box of nails.

-… oh, and don’t do this on your hardwood floors because sometimes you … or your husband … may get a bit overenthusiastic and hammer that nail right through that board and make a few nail holes in the hardwood …
+Oh and don’t do this step on your hardwood floors because sometimes you … or your husband … may get a bit overenthusiastic and hammer that nail right through that board and make a few nail holes in the hardwood. 😉

 Before any hammering of nails, I did a quick dry fit …our 115 year old home is neither level nor square … and then numbered the wall and the boards so I would know which ones went where.

-Finally, some people remove and replace their baseboards with a 1 x 4 so that the “batten” will sit flush on top of it.
+Finally, some people remove and replace their baseboards with a 1 x 4 so that the “batten” of the board and batten will sit flush on top of it.

-… did I mention that these boards will never, ever be removed from the walls without causing serious damage …?
+One final step: We slathered liquid nails on the back of each board before nailing to the walls.
+Did I mention that these boards will never, ever be removed from the walls without causing serious damage?

 Then the caulking began.
 This is a long and messy process … but so worth the end results!